Quad City Eagles

 Quad City Eagles is an American soccer team based in Moline, Illinois, United States and whose home pitch is in Rock Island, Illinois.

 Founded in 2010, the team made its debut in the Midwest Division of the National Premier Soccer League (NPSL), the fourth tier of the American Soccer Pyramid, in 2011.
-The club left NPSL following the 2014 season.
+The club left the NPSL following the 2014 season.